 Brennan IT can help by providing two key solutions:

 - Modern Device.
-As part of this solution, Brennan IT can offer you the latest, high quality modern devices, available on a pay-per-month leasing arrangement.
+As part of this solution, Brennan IT can offer you the latest, high-quality modern devices, available on a pay-per-month leasing arrangement.
 We can procure the devices on your behalf, provide you with a finance solution which alleviates the up-front capital expense, offer reporting on the devices each month, and at the end of the lease, provide a secure data wipe and certification to ensure your data is protected.
 Learn more about our Modern Device solution here.

 - Mobile Device Management.
 Our team can provide mobile device management across all devices used by your employees.
 This includes configuring your devices for deployment and use, as well as keeping them up-to-date; tracking your device inventories, settings and usage to ensure compliance with policies; protecting your devices against data loss, theft, employee termination or other incidents by adding controls for data encryption, data access rights and more; and providing the support you need to troubleshoot mobile device problems through analytics and remote actions.
 Learn more about our Mobile Device Management here.

 Another requirement of the new legislation is that organisations must create awareness amongst employees, and conduct training so that everyone continues to be aware of their responsibilities regarding data security.
-For a home care or community care business, where your staff are typically geographically dispersed, you may want to consider an online training resource.
+For home care or community care businesses, where your staff are typically geographically dispersed, you may want to consider an online training resource.
 Talk to Brennan IT about how we can help.